 Do not try to beat the train.
 Trains may appear to be farther away on the track than they actually are.
 If you hear or see a train stay off the tracks until it has passed regardless of how far away it may be.
 Trains may be traveling at a high rate of speed.

 Railroad tracks and rail stations are not for recreation.
-Railroad tracks are not intended for walking, hiking, bicycling, motorcycling, taking pictures or any other activities.
+Railroad tracks are not for walking, hiking, bicycling, motorcycling, taking pictures or any other activities.
 Fatalities often occur when people use train tracks for these purposes.
 These activities typically occur when people do not hear a train coming.